 - What they’re going to help you with

-This is why we asked the team at Wilson Sonsini, one of the premier law firms in the world, to put together a sample agreement for founders and business advisors to use as a model.
-You can download the template below, for free:
+We asked the team at Wilson Sonsini, a premier global law firm, to put together a sample agreement for founders and business advisors to use as a model.

 This advisor agreement sample has been prepared by Wilson Sonsini for informational purposes only.